Perfecting Loneliness: Reception

 Perfecting Loneliness received a mainly positive reception from music critics.
 Ox-Fanzine's Joachim Hiller said the record "fully met my expectations."
 It "lives up to its title", bordering on "pathos and kitsch."
 Chart Attack writer Elizabeth Chorney-Booth said Schwarzenbach's transition from "emo-punk hero to dreamy-eyed pop wuss is complete… and the results are lovely."
 She added that the album is filled with "swoony lyrics, bulging keyboards, unabashed melody and earnest little rock-outs."
 AllMusic reviewer Charles Spano noted the "deeper instrumentation, undone piano melodies, and larger-than-life orchestration", which the group used to "turn intimate observations into moments of transcendent grandeur."
+David Peisner of Maxim said it "does a great job splitting the difference between their two earlier releases, highlighting often gooey melodies in amongst Schwarzenbach’s tortured romantic wailings".
 Soundthesirens founder Billy Ho said called the album "an intricate, yet simplistic record – a perfect accompaniment to their two previous efforts", complimenting the call-backs to their first two albums.
 Sputnikmusic staff member Tyler Fisher said that despite the group toing the "line of bland here and there", the music is, at times, "perfectly beautiful."
 The album's strength relied on its "softer, slower tracks rather than the more intense" ones, though "there is a good variety of both."

 CMJ New Music Monthly writer Matt Ashare said the title serves as "window dressing for a disc that takes itself pretty seriously".
 He felt that Schwarzenbach "achieved what he set out to do without eschewing the melodic gifts that make even his strongest medicine easy to swallow".
 The staff at Impact Press noted that long-term fans of the band "will melt over this release while new fans will be absorbed by the skill at which Blake can effortlessly carry a song over a variety of musical styles".
 Louis Miller of CMJ New Music Report said the "lushly arranged" collection saw the group crafting "stellar, yet humble songs ... that quite often develop into six and seven-minute epics."
 In Music We Trust co-founder Alex Steininger saw the album as the band's "swan song, a diverse, cohesive collection of songs that come from the same stem" as their previous works, "but branch off and survive on their own".
 Punk Planet reviewer Kyle Ryan saw the album as a big improvement over its predecessor, calling it "an amazing piece of work", adding that it "finds Jets successfully marrying Blake's roots and future.
 It's epic.
 It's ambitious".